From the Confessions: The Augsburg Confession

 The Mayor and Council of Reutlingen

 Pulling It Together: There can be endless debate on religious and political topics.
 500 years ago, the Lutherans were embroiled in both.
 It was the Emperor who ordered the Lutherans to set forth their differences with the Church in Rome.
-He did so to promote order in the empire, since their protest had gathered support and shaken society.
+He did so to promote order in the empire since their protest had gathered support and shaken society.
 In order to stay on-task, the Lutherans answered the summon with compact clarity of purpose.
 In all these articles, the Lutherans kept to the principal point that people are saved by the grace of God through faith alone (Eph 2:8).
 All of these articles have reflected on that chief point.
 Though they could have listed more of their concerns, they kept them contained to these seven articles on abuses.
-They gave ready answer for the hope within them (1Pet 3:15) with gracious restraint (Col 4:6), always giving God the glory for his grace through Christ our Lord.
+They gave a ready answer for the hope within them (1Pet 3:15) with gracious restraint (Col 4:6), always giving God the glory for his grace through Christ our Lord.

 Prayer: Lord, create in me a sincere heart, a respectful tongue, and a ready answer for the hope within me.
 Amen.